-- Advice to the Profession: Medical Examinations by Non-Treating Physicians - Advice to the Profession: Informed Consent for Adults - Advice to the Profession: Informed Consent for Minors as a member of this College.
-The College regulates physicians, surgeons and osteopaths.
+- Advice to the Profession: Medical Examinations by Non-Treating Physicians - Advice to the Profession: Informed Consent for Adults - Advice to the Profession: Informed Consent for Minors

-${\boldsymbol{\cdot}}$ "Regulated member" means any person who is registered or who is required to be registered

-${\boldsymbol{\cdot}}$ "May" means that the physician may exercise reasonable discretion.

-${\boldsymbol{\cdot}}$ "Patient" includes, where applicable, the patient's legal guardian or substitute decision maker.
+- "Regulated member" means any person who is registered or who is required to be registered as a member of this College.
+The College regulates physicians, surgeons and osteopaths. - "Must" refers to a mandatory requirement. - "May" means that the physician may exercise reasonable discretion. - $\bullet \ \hbox{''Patient'' includes, where applicable, the patient's legal guardian or substitute decision maker.}$